bahmutov/error-snapshot/README.md

 it throws an error.
 The error message is saved into a snapshot file using [snap-shot-it](https://github.com/bahmutov/snap-shot-it)

+By default, the error message and the constructor name is saved.

 ### Small print

 Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2017